tymyrddin/blue/source/docs/shadows/red-lantern/tradeoffs.md

-# Trade-offs of our system
+# Trade-offs to be made for our detection system

 ## Sensitivity vs specificity